 Rule Number 4: Minors must wear a helmet!

 Of course, everyone should wear a helmet while riding a bike, but it is illegal for a minor not to.
 VC § 21212.

 Cities and Counties can and do have them, in addition to the State.
 VC § 21206.
 For example, the City of Sacramento has set a bicycle speed limit of no "faster than is reasonable under the circumstances but in no event more than ten (10) miles per hour."
 Sacramento City Code § 12.44.090.
 Both the City and County of Sacramento prohibit bicycle riding on sidewalks unless the sidewalk is "designated as part of an established bicycle route."
 Sacramento City Code § 10.76.010; Sacramento County Code § 10.16.180.

 Starting September 16, 2014, the new Act will require a motor vehicle driver passing a bicycle that is proceeding in the same direction to pass with no less than three feet between any part of the vehicle and any part of the bicycle or driver.
 When three feet is not possible, the motor vehicle must slow to a reasonable and prudent speed and only pass when no danger is present to the bicyclist.
 Failing to do so can incur a fine, regardless of a collision.

-For more information on claims against the government, and many more subjects, visit the Sacramento County Public Law Library, providing free public access to legal information for over 100 years.
+For more information on bicycle safety, and many more subjects, visit the Sacramento County Public Law Library, providing free public access to legal information for over 100 years.